DeepGraphLearning/MATH60629A_2025A/main.md

 ## Q & A
 ### Piazza
 We will be using [Piazza](https://piazza.com/) for class discussions.
 The system is designed so that you can get help quickly and efficiently from your classmates and myself.
 Rather than emailing your questions, I invite you to post them on Piazza.
-I will check your questions regularly and respond to them.
-You can post private questions to me or post your questions to the class anonymously (in this case your identity will only be visible to me).
+The TA and I will check your questions regularly and respond to them.
+You can post private questions to us or post your questions to the class anonymously (in this case your identity will only be visible to me).
+It is preferable to post your questions publicly so that everyone can see them and contribute to the discussion.

 For a short introductory video to Piazza check [here](https://www.youtube.com/watch?v=tqGummy1Be4&list=PLEOX0FOixqJ4gJEWOelsBJBQ1mD05ZUKC).

 The information you will need to activate your account is posted on ZoneCours in an announcement entitled Piazza.

 ### Office Hours
+The TA for this course is Hair Albeiro Parra Barrera.
 We will have flexible office hours.
-If you would like to meet with me to discuss your questions, you only need to send me a private message on Piazza.
+If you would like to meet with me or the TA to discuss your questions, you only need to send us a private message on Piazza.
 We will then schedule a meeting at a convenient time.
+It is preferable to first post your questions on Piazza, and then arrange a meeting if necessary.

 ## References
-1. [The Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://web.stanford.edu/~hastie/Papers/ESLII.pdf), Second Edition Hastie, Trevor, Tibshirani, Robert, Friedman, Jerome, 2009 [ESL]
+1. [The Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://hastie.su.domains/ElemStatLearn/), Second Edition Hastie, Trevor, Tibshirani, Robert, Friedman, Jerome, 2009 [ESL]
 2. [Deep Learning](http://deeplearningbook.org/).
 Ian Goodfellow, Yoshua Bengio and, Aaron Courville.
 [DL]
 3. [Reinforcement Learning : An Introduction Hardcover](http://incompleteideas.net/book/the-book-2nd.html).
 Richard S. Sutton, Andrew G. Barto.
 A Bradford Book.
 2nd edition [RL-Sutton-Barto]
 4. [Machine Learning](https://probml.github.io/pml-book/book0.html).
 Kevin Murphy.
 MIT Press.
 2012.
 [ML-Murphy]